top of page

 Broadview Scout Hall

 By 1993, line dancing had moved into Adelaide's mainstream with the first public beginner class at the Broadview Scout Hall with instructor Peter Heath.
 An accomplished square dancer, Peter came upon line dancing from a Tamworth video.
 With his interest sparked and an uncanny offer to demonstrate line dancing at a local nightclub, Peter quickly pulled together a group of square dance friends, learnt a few routines and undertook his first paid gig.
 Outgrowing the Broadview Scout Hall, the classes relocated to the Walkerville YMCA before expanding across South Australia.
-In Tamworth 2020, Peter Heath's Line Dancers of South Australia were awarded the “Opal Boot Award” from the Line Dance Association of Australia for contributions to line dancing.

 Perth, Western Australia

-Meanwhile in April 1992 following many years on Australia's east coast, Mark and Trevor Smith had moved quietly to the other side of the continent to Western Australia, setting up classes in Perth as the Silver Spurs.
-Classes were held once a week, were free with around 45 beginners.
-Having attracted a reasonable following, Mark and Trevor changed the name of their club to Mustangs and set about promoting line dancing's image.
 Then (in Trevor's own words) "it all happened"!
 At around the same time as a full page editorial and a 10 minute prime time television expose on "bootscooting" with the Mustangs, Billy Ray Cyrus released his smash hit Achy Breaky Heart and overnight the Mustangs classes boomed from 45 to 187 dancers.
 Classes were held in halls, car parks or wherever they could fit the huge numbers.
-Line dancing had arrived in WA.
-The rest you could say - is history!
+Line dancing had arrived in WA and the rest you could say - is Australia's Line Dance History!

 Mark and Trevor Smith - Country Goss' - Australia's Line Dance Origins - 1992 Perth Mustangs